Jose Calugas: Medal of Honor action at Bataan

 On January 16, 1942, his unit was covering the withdrawal of a portion of the U.S. Army Forces Far East (USAFFE), with the 26th Cavalry Regiment of the Philippine Scouts and the 31st Infantry Regiment.
 Calugas was working as a mess sergeant in charge of a group of soldiers who were preparing the day's meals, known as KP duty.
-He noticed that one of his unit's 75 mm M1917 field gun had been silenced, and its crew killed.
+He noticed that one of his unit's 75 mm M1917 field guns had been silenced, and its crew killed.
 Without orders, he ran the 1000 yd across the shell-swept area to the inactive gun position.
 Once there, he organized a squad of volunteers who returned Japanese artillery fire.
 The position remained under constant and heavy fire for the rest of the afternoon.
 While Calugas and his squad maintained a steady fire on the enemy positions, other soldiers had time to dig in and defend the line.
 As the day ended and combat subsided, he returned to KP.
 For his actions on that day, his superiors recommended Calugas for the United States military's highest decoration for valor, the Medal of Honor.
 Before he could receive it, however, all American forces on Bataan surrendered to Japanese forces.